Fresno Pacific University MFT Program: Comprehensive Profile and Student Fit Analysis

 Estimated Total Program Tuition (effective 2025-2026): Tuition is $610 per unit for MFT/counseling courses per the Fresno Pacific cost of attendance page.
 For the 65-unit curriculum, estimated total tuition is approximately $39,650, plus applicable student services fees, books, practicum-related costs, and living expenses.
 Annual adjustments apply.

-GRE Requirement: Required.
-Per the MFT Program Handbook, submission of GRE scores is one of the criteria for direct admission to the MFT program.
+GRE Requirement: Not required for general admission.
 Applicants who have not completed the prerequisite undergraduate psychology coursework may instead document a score at the 50th percentile or better on the GRE Advanced Psychology Exam.

 Religious Orientation: Evangelical Christian with Mennonite Brethren heritage.
 Fresno Pacific Biblical Seminary is the denominational seminary of the U.S. Mennonite Brethren Churches, and the MFT program integrates counseling training with biblical and theological study.
 Students from a range of Christian backgrounds are welcomed.